n8n-io/n8n-docs/docs/hosting/configuration/environment-variables/credentials.md

 ---
-title: Managing credentials
+title: Credentials environment variables
 description: Manage default credentials and override them through environment variables your self-hosted n8n instance.
 contentType: reference
+tags:
+  - environment variables
 hide:
   - toc
+  - tags
 ---

-# Managing credentials
+# Credentials environment variables

 Enabling overwrites for credentials allows you to set default values for credentials which get automatically populated.
 The user can't see or change these credentials.
 The format is `{ CREDENTIAL_NAME: { PARAMETER: VALUE }}`.

 | Variable | Type  | Default  | Description |
 | :------- | :---- | :------- | :---------- |